deftio/yackbox/dev/features.md

 ## history
-provides detailed message history buf
+provides detailed message history buf getAllMessages getLastNMessages
+Filter messages
+? add view where only messages passing a specific filter are viewed.
+    ? add class view / not view to each message in div ? filter is iterable f over messages.
+        ? provide examples like regex on content SetViewOn/Off (array of message IDs[])

 ## style control
-left / center / right user alignment
+left / center / right user alignment show / hide message entry area (useful for just using as debugging tool where you don't need entry)

+TODO: add a (hideable) title area

 ## stats message